Chapter 108

 attacking, I know it won’t last long.
 I’m pretty sure she brought the body

-until the vehicle comes to a stop.
+comes to a stop.
 I grab the door handle, but it’s locked.

 “Don’t rush,” Chloe mocks me.
 “We’ve got a lot to see.”